Mist (comics): Nash

-Nash was not initially the villain that her father or brother were, but rather a meek, stuttering girl.
-During her father's campaign of revenge against Ted Knight, she was in a position to kill Jack Knight, but let him go after he reasoned that she personally had no reason to kill him.
-After Jack killed her brother Kyle, she underwent a major personality shift and became the second Mist, exposing herself to the same process that had given her father his powers.
-During her first major crime wave, Nash drugged Jack and raped him, becoming pregnant.
+Nash is the daughter of the original Mist.
+During her father's campaign of revenge against Ted Knight, Nash is given the opportunity to kill Jack Knight, but lets him go after he reasons that she has no personal reason to kill him.
+After Jack kills Kyle Jr., Nash undergoes a major personality shift and became the second Mist, exposing herself to the same process that had given her father his powers.
+During her first major crime wave, Nash drugs and rapes Jack, becoming pregnant.
 She later gave birth to a son, Kyle Theo, named after her father and Jack.
-She passed on a second opportunity to kill Jack, deciding to better herself as a villain while Jack worked to become a better hero.
-She spent much time in Europe, where she killed the second Amazing Man, Crimson Fox and Blue Devil.
+Nash passes on a second opportunity to kill Jack, deciding to better herself as a villain while Jack worked to become a better hero.

-She was then one of the many villains who took part in the plan to destroy Opal City during the "Grand Guignol" story arc.
-After this failed, her father made his own attempt to destroy the city.
-Since his plan would kill Nash and her son, she attempted to stop him.
-Her father then shot her.
-In her dying moments, she gave her son over to Jack to raise.
+Nash is among the villains who participate in the plan to destroy Opal City during the "Grand Guignol" story arc.
+After this fails, her father makes his own attempt to destroy the city.
+Since his plan would kill Nash and her son, she attempts to stop her father, but is shot and killed by him.
+Before dying, Nash entrusts Kyle to Jack.

 Kyle Knight

 The son of Nash and Jack Knight, Kyle Knight inherited his mother's mist powers and embraced his father's heroic background.

-In the pages of "The New Golden Age", Kyle was mentioned to currently be 5 years old by Stargirl when Huntress had mentioned that he operated as Mist in her possible future.
+In the series "The New Golden Age", Kyle is stated to be five years old in the present.
+In the possible future that Huntress originates from, Kyle assumes the Mist identity and joins the Justice Society of America.